vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/appliances/operations-hcx/remediate9-opshcx.md

----
-title: "Remediate VCF Operations HCX 9.x"
+# Remediate VCF Operations HCX 9.x
-weight: 2
-description: >
 Remediating VCF Operations HCX 9.x for STIG Compliance
----

 ## Overview
 This tutorial covers remediating the Operations HCX appliance in VCF deployments.

-{{% alert title="Important" color="warning" %}}
 For the best experience, prior to using the STIG automation provided here please ensure you:
 - Have familiarity with the rules contained in the various VMware STIGs and have evaluated those for impact and implementation considerations in the environment.
 - Have an understanding of Ansible playbooks and concepts.